wp-plugins/aweber-web-form-widget/readme.txt

 Also, check any other lists that appear in the first drop down in the Web Form widget - it's important to make sure that you're working in the list you want subscribers to be added to.

+= Someone Commented on My Blog, But They Weren't Added to My List. =

+In order to prevent comment spammers from adding bad email addresses to your list, the plugin only adds comments that have been approved.
+Once a comment is manually or automatically approved, the person who left the comment will be added to your list.

+= How Can I Adjust the Subscribe On Comment Checkbox's Position? =

+Certain WordPress themes may have the option to change the position of the subscribe on comment checkbox.
+However, doing so requires manually editing the plugin code.
+If you are not comfortable doing this, please consult your web designer.

+The file you need to edit is called aweber.php.
+Near the top of the file (around line 38), you will see comments instructing you on how to make the necessary changes.

+For more detail, please <a href="http://www.aweber.com/faq/questions/588#box">consult our knowledge base</a>.

 == Screenshots ==

 1.